Blakley/Fluency/README.md

 # Seq2Seq-Translation

-Implementation of a Sequence-to-Sequence (Seq2Seq) model for language translation using deep learning.
+- Implementation of a Sequence-to-Sequence (Seq2Seq) model for language translation using deep learning.
+- Integrates into a desktop notification language-learning application
 ---

 <div class="jp-Cell jp-MarkdownCell jp-Notebook-cell">